 Frequently Asked Questions

-Do you have questions about Caffe Ladro or Ladro Roasting?
+We offer answers to the most frequently asked questions here.
 Perhaps you have questions about our coffees, suggested grind levels, or suggested brewing methods?
 We’re here to help!
 We’d never tell you how to enjoy your coffee, but we’re happy to help you learn more about brewing and coffee geekery.
+Curious to learn about putting your order on auto-ship?
+You’ll find instructions here.
+Looking to gift coffee?
+We offer the steps for gifting coffee, coffee cards and gift certificates.
+You’ll even find an answer to the meaning behind the name Caffe Ladro.
 If you can’t find your answer here, please Contact Us.

 Caffe Ladro is Italian and literally translates to mean coffee thief.
 The Ladro man in our company logo represents this thief.
 It all started with Jack Kelly.
 But that’s a story for another day.